marioportillohernaiz/marioportillohernaiz/README.md

 ![Profile views](https://gpvc.arturio.dev/[marioportillohernaiz])

 Second Year student studying at Loughborough University for a Computer Science Degree.
-Averaging a 1:1 in first and second year.
+Passed first year with a 1:1 and averaging a 1:1 in second year.

 <!--
 Here are some ideas to get you started: